-The Spring 2013 issue of DIAKONIA is now available online.
-This issue highlights the Diocese of Wichita and Mid-America, and contains:
+The Winter 2013-14 issue of DIAKONIA is now available online.
+This issue highlights Diocese of New York and the Archdiocesan District, and the Diocese of Charleston, Oakland, and the Mid-Atlantic, and contains:

-- A message from His Eminence Archbishop Joseph on the Feast of the Annunciation
+- A Nativity message from His Eminence Archbishop Joseph

-- A message from His Grace Bishop Basil
+- A message from Diocesan President Fadia Juzdan

 ...and more!
 Click here to download (PDF).